open-mmlab/mmdetection/docs/en/1_exist_data_model.md

 If you enabled this feature, the learning rate will be automatically scaled according to the number of GPUs of the machine and the batch size of training.
 See [linear scaling rule](https://arxiv.org/abs/1706.02677) for details.
 For example, If there are 4 GPUs and 2 pictures on each GPU, `lr = 0.01`, then if there are 16 GPUs and 4 pictures on each GPU, it will automatically scale to `lr = 0.08`.

-If you don't want to use it, you need to calculate the learning rate according to the [linear scaling rule](https://arxiv.org/abs/1706.02677) manually then change it in specific config file.
+If you don't want to use it, you need to calculate the learning rate according to the [linear scaling rule](https://arxiv.org/abs/1706.02677) manually then change `optimizer.lr` in specific config file.

 ### Training on a single GPU